-If you’re voting for Obama, you should still watch so you’re not pissed off tomorrow when you read a half-assed headline by someone who didn’t even watch.
+If you’re voting for Obama, you should still watch so you’re not pissed off tomorrow when you read a half-assed headline by someone who didn’t even watch the debate but can pull a few sentences out of context.
 But hey, if the headline gets your click…that’s all that matters.

 Still not watching the debates?
 Fine, here’s a word problem on taxes that no one will read.
 Enjoy your evening.

 John Doe earned $100 annual salary working 40 hours a week at ABC Toilet Paper.
 John paid $28 in taxes and used his $72 to start Acme Company.
 Two years later, working 80 hours a week, John’s company earns $150 in taxable profit.

 John pays 35% corporate tax ($53) on the $150 and pays 10% ($4) payroll, Medicare and social security taxes on his employee Sally.
 Sally makes $40 and pays 25% ($10) in taxes.
 After John pays the above taxes, the balance is $94.
 What is the best way for John to pay himself?